1985 Indianapolis 500: Pole Day – Saturday May 11

 Pole day was sunny and warm, with temperatures in the low 80s.
 Mario Andretti (214.285 mph) and Bobby Rahal (214.183 mph) were the fastest cars in practice, and were early favorites for the pole position.

 Qualifying began promptly at 11 a.m.
-The first car to take to the track was Scott Brayton in one of the Buick V-6 stock block engines.
-He set new one and four-lap track records, as well as track records for stock block engines.
+The first car to take to the track was Scott Brayton driving one of the Buick V-6 stock block-powered cars.
+He set new one-lap and four-lap track records, as well as track records for stock block engines.
 His four-lap average of 212.354 mph tentatively put him on pole position.